 How to Invest in Junk Bonds

-If you’d like to invest in junk bonds, opening a brokerage account is a good place to start.
+If you’re considering investing in junk bonds, opening a brokerage account is a good place to start.
 If you already have an investment account, you can move on to purchasing junk bonds.
 There are a few different ways you can do this:

 • Purchase individual junk bonds, if your brokerage offers them.